ISISComputingGroup/ibex_user_manual/doc/gui/Views.rst

 Log Plotter
 ===========
 The Log Plotter View allows you to plot a strip-chart graph of any block or process variable.
-See [[here | Plot-a-Block-Graph]] for more details.
+See :doc:`/how_to/Plot-a-Block-Graph` for more details.
 If the buttons to add PVs to Log Plotter don't work, it is probably because Log Plotter perspective is disabled.
 It can be re-enabled from settings at the top bar.

 Motors
 ======